rapomerantz/open-weather-api-test/README.md

 ## A test-run of the OpenWeatherMap API

-My API skills are OK but could be better so:
+Soon I would like to start poking around the Spotify API.
+My API skills are OK but could be better so I thought I'd start with a simple weather app:

 ## Goals:
 Keep my Axios skills polished.